Jedidiah-Solomon/CreativeCoderJed-Students/README.md

 ## Let’s Collaborate!

-This is your chance to learn and grow as a developer while working in a real team environment.
+This is your chance to learn and grow as a developer, data analyst or digital marketer while working in a real team environment.
 Everything you do will show up in our Discord, and together, we’ll make this project a success!

-See you in Discord, and happy coding😍😍..!!
+See you in Discord, and happy coding and selling😍😍..!!